Exotic Fusion Systems Related to Sporadic Simple Groups (Version With Code): Introduction

-\begin{ThmD} Let $S$ be isomorphic to a Sylow $3$-subgroup of $\mathrm{F}_3$.
-Then, up to isomorphism, there are two saturated fusion system supported on $C_S(Z_2(S))$ in which $C_S(Z_2(S))$ is not normal, both are exotic and only one is simple. \end{ThmD}
+\begin{ThmD}\hypertarget{ThmD}{} Let $S$ be isomorphic to a Sylow $3$-subgroup of $\mathrm{F}_3$.
+Then, up to isomorphism, there are two saturated fusion system supported on $C_S(Z_2(S))$ in which $C_S(Z_2(S))$ is not normal.
+Both of these systems are exotic and only one is simple. \end{ThmD}

-\begin{ThmE} Let $S$ be isomorphic to a Sylow $5$-subgroup of $\mathrm{M}$.
-Then, up to isomorphism, there are nine saturated fusion system supported on $C_S(Z_2(S))$ in which $C_S(Z_2(S))$ is not normal, all are exotic and two are simple. \end{ThmE}
+\begin{ThmE}\hypertarget{ThmE}{} Let $S$ be isomorphic to a Sylow $5$-subgroup of $\mathrm{M}$.
+Then, up to isomorphism, there are nine saturated fusion system supported on $C_S(Z_2(S))$ in which $C_S(Z_2(S))$ is not normal.
+All of these systems are exotic and two are simple. \end{ThmE}

-The exotic fusion systems described in \hyperlink{ThmB}{Theorem D} and \hyperlink{ThmC}{Theorem E} are reminiscent of the exotic fusion systems supported on $p$-groups of maximal class, as determined in \cite{ParkerMax}.
+The exotic fusion systems described in \hyperlink{ThmD}{Theorem D} and \hyperlink{ThmE}{Theorem E} are reminiscent of the exotic fusion systems supported on $p$-groups of maximal class, as determined in \cite{ParkerMax}.
 There, in almost all cases where $\fs$ is an exotic fusion systems, there is a class of essential subgroups which are \emph{pearls}: essential subgroups isomorphic to $p^2$ or $p^{1+2}_+$.
 It is clear that for a fusion system $\fs$ with a pearl $P$, $O^{p'}(\Out_{\fs}(P))\cong \SL_2(p)$ and so these occurrences are strongly connected to certain pushing up configurations in local group theory.
 In our case, the analogous set of essential subgroups $P$ are of the form $p^4\times C_P(O^{p'}(\Out_{\fs}(P)))$ where $O^{p'}(\Out_{\fs}(P))\cong \SL_2(p^2)$, and in one of our cases $C_P(O^{p'}(\Out_{\fs}(P)))$ is non-trivial.
-We speculate that both pearls and our examples are part of a much larger class of exotic fusion systems which arise as the odd prime counterparts to ``obstructions to pushing up" in the sense of Aschbacher \cite{asch1}.
+We speculate that both the systems containing pearls and our examples are part of a much larger class of exotic fusion systems which arise as the odd prime counterparts to ``obstructions to pushing up" in the sense of Aschbacher \cite{asch1}.
 A clear understanding of this would go some way to explaining the dearth of exotic fusion systems at the prime $2$.

-With this work, we move closer to classifying all saturated fusion systems supported on Sylow $p$-subgroups of the Sporadic simple groups, for $p$ an odd prime, complementing several other results in the literature.
+With this work, we move closer to classifying all saturated fusion systems supported on Sylow $p$-subgroups of the sporadic simple groups, for $p$ an odd prime, complementing several other results in the literature.
 Indeed, all that remains is the study of saturated fusion systems on Sylow $3$-subgroups of the Fischer groups, the Baby Monster and the Monster.
-For the reader's convenience, we tabulate the known results with regards to fusion systems on Sylow $p$-subgroups of Sporadic simple groups in \cref{tbl : SporTable}.
+For the reader's convenience, we tabulate the known results with regards to fusion systems on Sylow $p$-subgroups of sporadic simple groups in \cref{tbl : SporTable}.